Cadey89/PLP-Week-1-Assignment/Readme.md

 List and briefly explain the phases of the Software Development Life Cycle.

+The Software Development cycle involves

+Requirements: Gathering Users needs and system requirements

+Design: Creating detailed designs of the software architecture and user interface

+Implementation: Writing code and building the software acccording to the design specification

+Testing: Conducting various tests to ensure the software meets quality standards

+Deployment: Releasing the software to users or customers

+Maintenance: Providing ongoing support, updates, and enhancements to the software

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.